tarantool/doc/doc/book/box/authentication.rst

 **Example for creating users and objects then granting privileges**

-Here we create a Lua function that will be executed under the user id of its creator, even if called by another user.
+Here a Lua function is created that will be executed under the user ID of its creator, even if called by another user.

-First, we create two spaces ('u' and 'i') and grant a no-password user ('internal') full access to them.
-Then we define a function ('read_and_modify') and the no-password user becomes this function's creator.
-Finally, we grant another user ('public_user') access to execute Lua functions created by the no-password user.
+First, the two spaces ('u' and 'i') are created, and a no-password user ('internal') is grante full access to them.
+Then a ('read_and_modify') is defined and the no-password user becomes this function's creator.
+Finally, another user ('public_user') is granted access to execute Lua functions created by the no-password user.

 .. code-block:: lua